 - Annual reviews of each student occur at the ends of the first and second years of the program.
 The MFADW faculty assesses each student individually, focusing on learning objectives, strengths and weaknesses, and continued refinement of the thesis.

 - New Theatre for Right Now is a festival of 10-minute plays written on a chosen theme for performance by the Master of Fine Arts Acting cohort under the direction of David Warshofsky.
 Students’ work is evaluated by instructor of record for THTR 500, fall semester.

 - MFADW full-time faculty is responsible for interpreting the evidence.

-- This process is actualized in discussions of student performance curricularly and extracurricularly, which includes discussions with adjunct faculty, but particularly with regard to the meetings conducted with the graduating class in the middle of their final year in the program.
+- This process is actualized in discussions of student performance curricular and extracurricular, which includes discussions with part-time faculty, but particularly with regard to the meetings conducted with the graduating class in the middle of their final year in the program.

-- In addition, the full-time faculty reviews each graduating student’s portfolio by reading, analyzing, and discussing its merits among themselves.
-If it is determined that learning objectives have been achieved, the portfolio is approved.
-Taken into consideration in this process is the feedback provided to faculty by the external responders who participate in the New Works Festival.
+- In addition, the full-time faculty reviews each graduating student’s thesis by reading, analyzing, and discussing its merits among themselves.
+If it is determined that learning objectives have been achieved, the thesis is approved.
+Taken into consideration in this process is the feedback provided to faculty by the external responders who participate in the New Works Festival Year Three.

 How Findings Are Used

-The findings are used to determine the quality of the student’s mastery of craft and his or her readiness for the profession.
+The findings are used to determine the quality of the student’s mastery of craft and their readiness for the profession.
 In addition, findings are used to improve approaches to teaching and approaches to assessment of learning.